arrowtype/recursive/docs/03-slnt_ital-axis-rename-tests/README.md

 # Testing different axis naming for Slant & Italic axes

-*Note: Much of the following was greatly assisted through conversation with David Jonathan Ross (DJR), though also through experimentation and experience in the Recursive project.*
+*Note: Much of the following was greatly assisted through conversation with David Jonathan Ross (DJR), as well as through experimentation and experience in the Recursive project.*

+TL;DR:
+- The variable axes [Slant](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxistag_slnt) and [Italic](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxistag_ital) have similar-sounding specs, but have distinct typographic purposes.
+For most fonts with "Italic" instances used for secondary emphasis, the `ital` axis is probably the best, most user-friendly axis to activate these styles.
+For fonts that is designed specifically with slanted *layouts* in mind (perhaps for angled text on posters, tilting screens, etc), the `slnt` axis is more appropriate.
+- In CSS, the most common way to activate Italic styles is with the declaration `font-style:italic`.
+- As of Beta 1.043, Recursive uses the `slnt` axis to activate slanted styles with substituted cursive glyph alternates, and the `ital` axis can override those substitutions.
+This risks poor support in CSS and user confusion.
+Probably, the best way to solve this will be to make the `ital` axis activate slanted, cursive styles, and a new `CRSV` axis which can tweak the alternate behavior.

 ## The problem(s)

 1. There is a lack of clarity as to how CSS should treat variable fonts that contain *both* Slant and Italic axes.
 The main question is: what should `font-style: italic` do with these axes?
 There is a good chance that this property & value will *either* set Slant to max or set Italic to `1`, but may not do both.
 2. It is hard for users to understand the different and interaction between Recursive's `slnt` and `ital` axes.
-3. It is hard for users to predict that *negative* Slant slants letters "forward" (clockwise)
+3. It is hard for users to predict that *negative* Slant values should make letters lean "forward" (clockwise), in part because most of CSS operates by linking positive values to clockwise movement.

 ## How Recursive currently works (as of March 2, 2020)